Reverse Seared Ribeye Steak Recipe

 Perhaps the biggest treat in a carnivore’s diet, steak has long been the grillmaster’s pride and joy.
 But it’s easy to ruin a steak.
-We’ll show you the best way to grill a thick or thin steak (hint: they require different methods), so you can easily have better-than-steakhouse results in your own backyard.
+We’ll show you the best way to grill a steak so you can easily have better-than-steakhouse results in your own backyard.

 Before we cook it, we need to buy it!
 First and foremost is meat selection.
 You have to pick a good steak if you want to eat a good steak.
-Your special seasoning or secret marinade is only a small part of the equation.
-Learn more about USDA grades of beef, and how to pick the right steak and it will help you finding the best ones.
+Learn more about USDA grades of beef, how to pick the right steak, and it will help you in finding the best ones.

 When is it done?

 How you like your steak cooked is as personal as what you’ll eat with it.
 Arguably, the most tender, juicy, flavorful and palatable steak comes from medium-rare.
 If you’re new to cooking your own steak, we’d like to encourage you to give medium-rare a try!
-Despite what you may have heard, pink beef doesn’t mean its undercooked and pink juices are not blood!
+Despite what you may have heard, pink beef doesn’t mean it's undercooked, and pink juices are not blood!
 Unless you have a lot of experience, a lot of luck with your timing, or are a professional steak chef cooking dozens of steaks every night, you must use a digital thermometer if you want repeatable, foolproof results.

 Rare, 120-130° F A finished internal temp of 120-130° F will give you a rare steak.
 This is not the most popular serving temp, but rare steak has its fans.
 The center will be bright red and will be only lightly warm, and very juicy.